Apidog

 Pros of SoapUI:

-• SoapUI is a popular API testing tool that supports both REST and SOAP API.
+• SoapUI is a popular API testing alternative to postman that supports both REST and SOAP API.

 • SoapUI offers a user-friendly interface for creating and executing test cases, making it easy for both technical and non-technical users to use.